-The best plant-based and vegan-friendly fine-dining restaurants in LA
+The best plant-based and vegan-friendly upscale restaurants in LA

-We've all seen the rampant ramp-up of vegan fast food.
-From Monty’s to Plant Power to Doomie's —there are tons of great options.
+[UPDATED: JANUARY 2023] We've all seen the rampant ramp-up of vegan fast food.
+From Monty’s to Plant Power to Doomie's — there are tons of great options.
 But an upscale dining experience with plant-centric options can be harder to come by.
-So in Los Angeles, one of the meccas of plant-based eating, who can you reply on for some of the best vegan dining options the city has to offer?
-This guide lays out some of the best 100% vegan restaurants, AND, mixed menu inclusive dining that have solid plant-based options.
+So in Los Angeles — one of the meccas of plant-based eating— where can you go for some of the best upscale vegan dining options LA has to offer?
+This guide lays out BOTH some of the best 100% vegan restaurants AND mixed-menu inclusive dining that have solid plant-based options.

 Plant Food + Wine

 Plant Food + Wine is no longer in Venice...they have a new home at the Four Seasons Hotel Los Angeles at Beverly Hill.
 (In early 2023 they shut down the Venice locale; in August 2023 they opened at the new location at the base of the Four Seasons.)
 Yes, it's a different location, but still retains its sophisticated touches and 100% plant-based menu.
 Located on the fourth floor of the hotel, its garden-like surroundings and natural modern interiors complement the exquisite plant-based dishes.

 It's a perfect place for a holiday dinner, celebration, date night, entertain a foodie...or simply enjoy when you are just in the mood for some thoughtful plant-based cuisine.
 Their obsession with quality food made from scratch has now seeped into their wine program.
 You may want to pair your meal with a botanical cocktail—or mocktail—or one of the many curated natural wines.
 (Curious about what makes wine not vegan?
 Check out this piece that explains.)